bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

    )
 }}

-Two OPTIONAL entities, following more general rules of the specification, are allowed across all the four scenarios:

--   The OPTIONAL [`run-<index>`](../99-appendices/09-entities.md#run) entity corresponds to a one-based index to distinguish multiple fieldmaps with the same parameters.

--   The OPTIONAL [`acq-<label>`](../99-appendices/09-entities.md#acq) entity corresponds to a custom label the user may use to distinguish different set of parameters.

 ### Expressing the MR protocol intent for fieldmaps

 Fieldmaps are typically acquired with the purpose of correcting one or more EPI